lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/2_Lesson_2/buildingASequence.md

 weight: 1
 ---

-In order to build a sequence we need three-four main items:
+In order to build a sequence we need three-to-four main items:

 * the elements in the order we want them sequenced.
 * how fast we want the sequence to occur.
 * a synthesizer to generate th sounds.
-* a trigger to begin or end the sequence.
+* a trigger to begin or end the sequence. (optional.
+This could be a never-ending sequence that begins as soon as the sketch is loaded)

 ---